INexizI/kr-calc/README.md

 ## Contributing
 Feel free to open tickets or send pull requests with improvements.
 Thanks in advance for your help!

-## Current status of the project: frozen
+## Current status of the project
+Frozen